niwazukihon/cf_ai_vndb-agent/README.md

 # cf_ai_vndb-agent

-A chat agent that answers questions about visual novels using a curated subset of the [VNDB](https://vndb.org) database, hosted on Cloudflare.
+A chat agent hosted on Cloudflare that answers questions about visual novels using a curated subset of the [VNDB](https://vndb.org) database, vibe coded.
 A public instance is temporarily available [here](https://cf-ai-vndb-agent.arthniwa.workers.dev).

 The agent supports: